dorshinar/blog/content/blog/themes-using-css-variables/themes-using-css-variables.md

 So first of all, I'd like to explain briefly what CSS variables (or in their formal name - CSS custom properties) are, and how to use them.

-CSS variables are a way for us to defined variables, that will be applied throughout our application.
+CSS variables are a way for us to define variables, that will be applied throughout our application.
 The syntax is as follows:

 ![CSS Variables](cover.png)